gakrakow/rastcats/README.md

 # rastcats
-Enables counts of pixels by category of a raster category file within polygon areas of a vector overlay file.
+Enables counts of pixels by category of a raster category file within polygon areas of a polygon vector overlay file.
 To install program download zipped file from https://github.com/gakrakow/rastcats/releases/download/v0.1/rastcats-0.1.zip